ndiritumichael/Rick-and-Morty-Compose/README.md

 # Tech Stack.
 This project uses some of the popular libraries, plugins and tools of the android ecosystem.

+## DEPENDENCIES

+All the dependencies (external libraries) are defined in the single place - (libs.versions.toml) file using [Version Catalogs](https://docs.gradle.org/current/userguide/platforms.html).
+This approach allows to easily manage dependencies and use the same dependency version across all modules.

 ## Libraries.